reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

 The algorithm takes advantage of the 'embarrassing parallelism' of raytracing by carrying out the main raytrace on the GPU rather than the CPU.

+The algorithm starts by tracing a number of rays.
 Each ray is shot in a straight line, in a random direction, from the `source_position`.

+To model frequency-dependent attenuation, each ray has 8 'volume' components corresponding to amplitudes in 8 octave bands.
 Each ray starts with a volume of '1' in all 8 frequency bands.

 When a ray intersects with a piece of geometry (or *primitive*) in the scene, the material of that primitive is checked.
 A new volume is calculated by multiplying the current volume of the ray by the